Palks-Studio/palks-studio-site/README.md

 - the conceptual foundations
 - the technical tools developed
 - legal and informational pages
 - as well as access to the digital storefront

-The site is intentionally sober, static, and readable in the browser.
+The site is intentionally sober, static, and readable on the client side.
-It serves both as a showcase of the Palks Studio approach and as the entry point
-for the sale and distribution of digital products.
+It serves both as a showcase of the Palks Studio approach and as an entry point for the sale and distribution of digital products,
+as well as a showcase for the monthly batch invoicing service operated via Althemia.

 On the server side, the site relies on a minimal pipeline:
-`Stripe → Webhook → PDF invoice → secure token → download`,
+`Stripe → Webhook → PDF Invoice → Secure Token → Download`,
-without a CMS and without a database.
+with no CMS and no database.

+**Note — Batch invoicing**
+In addition to the unit-based Stripe flow, Palks Studio (via Althemia) offers
+a monthly service based on the submission of a single CSV file, the generation of PDF invoices for month N-1,
+and the delivery of a structured ZIP file, with traceable archiving available on request.

 ---